-We are a China-based business and the PRC government has significant authority to exert influence on the ability of a China-based company, like us, to conduct its business, accept foreign investments or list on a U.S. stock exchange.
+We are a China-based business and the PRC government has significant authority to exert influence on the ability of a China-based company, like us, to conduct our business, conduct offerings overseas, accept foreign investments or list on a U.S. stock exchange.
 For example, we face risks associated with regulatory approvals of offshore offerings, anti-monopoly regulatory actions, and cybersecurity and data privacy.
 The PRC government may also intervene with or influence our operations as the government deems appropriate to further regulatory goals.
-Any such action, once taken by the PRC government, could cause the value of our securities to significantly decline or in extreme cases, become worthless.
-We may also face the following risks and uncertainties doing business in China' under the same subheadings.
+Any such action, once taken by the PRC government to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers, could result in a material change in our operations and/or the value of the securities we are registering for sale, significantly limit or completely hinder our ability to offer or continue to offer securities to investors or cause the value of our securities to significantly decline or in extreme cases, become worthless.
+We may also face the following risks and uncertainties doing business in China.
+For details of each of these bulleted risk factors, see "Risk Factors-Risks Related to Doing Business in China" under the same subheadings.